truenas/documentation/static/includes/TNHardwareGuide.md

 ### Memory Sizing

-TrueNAS has higher memory requirements than many Network Attached Storage solutions for good reason: it shares [dynamic random-access memory](https://en.wikipedia.org/wiki/Dynamic_random-access_memory) (DRAM or simply RAM) between sharing services, add-on plugins, jails, and virtual machines, and sophisticated read caching.
+TrueNAS has higher memory requirements than many Network Attached Storage solutions for good reason: it shares [dynamic random-access memory](https://en.wikipedia.org/wiki/Dynamic_random-access_memory) (DRAM or simply RAM) between sharing services, add-on plugins and/or jails (in CORE) or apps (in SCALE), virtual machines, and sophisticated read caching.
 RAM rarely goes unused on a TrueNAS system, and enough RAM is vital to maintaining peak performance.
 You should have 8 GB of RAM for basic TrueNAS operations with up to eight drives.
 Other use cases each have distinct RAM requirements:

 * Add 1 GB for each drive added after eight to benefit most use cases.
 * Add extra RAM (in general) if more clients connect to the TrueNAS system.
   A 20 TB pool backing many high-performance VMs over iSCSI might need more RAM than a 200 TB pool storing archival data.
   If using iSCSI to back up VMs, plan to use at least 16 GB of RAM for good performance and 32 GB or more for optimal performance.
 * Add 2 GB of RAM for directory services for the Winbind internal cache.
 * Add more RAM for plugins and jails, as each has specific application RAM requirements.
 * Add more RAM for virtual machines with a guest operating system and application RAM requirements.
 * Add the suggested 5 GB per TB of storage for deduplication that depends on an in-RAM deduplication table.
 * Add approximately 1 GB of RAM (conservative estimate) for every 50 GB of L2ARC in your pool.
   Attaching an L2ARC drive to a pool uses some RAM, too.
 ZFS needs metadata in ARC to know what data is in L2ARC.

 ### Error Correcting Code Memory